paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

 1988—Subsec. (b)(1)(A).
 Pub.
 L. 100–690 inserted “(or, if greater, in the case of a return filed under section 6050I, 10 percent of the taxable income derived from the transaction)” after “reported”.

+#### Effective Date of 2014 Amendment
+Amendment by Pub.
+L. 113–295 applicable to returns required to be filed after Dec.
+31, 2014, see section 208(h) of Pub.
+L. 113–295, set out as a note under [section 6651 of this title](./chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md#section-6651).

 #### Effective Date of 2010 Amendment
 Pub.
 L. 111–240, title II, § 2102(h), Sept.
 27, 2010, 124 Stat.
-2564, provided that: “The amendments made by this section [amending this section and [section 6722 of this title](./chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md#section-6722)] shall apply with respect to information returns required to be filed on or after January 1, 2011.”
+2564, as amended by Pub.
+L. 113–295, div.
+A, title II, § 207(a)(1), Dec.
+19, 2014, 128 Stat.
+4027, provided that: “The amendments made by this section [amending this section and [section 6722 of this title](./chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md#section-6722)] shall apply with respect to information returns required to be filed, and payee statements required to be furnished, on or after January 1, 2011.”

 #### Effective Date of 2006 Amendment
 Amendment by Pub.
 L. 109–280 applicable to acquisitions of contracts after Aug.
 17, 2006, see section 1211(d) of Pub.
 L. 109–280, set out as an Effective Date note under [section 6050V of this title](./chapter-061-information-and-returns.md#section-6050v).